XiaoMi/themis/readme.md

 **Conflict Resolution Options**

 1. As mentioned in [percolator](http://research.google.com/pubs/pub36726.html), failed clients could be detected quickly if "Running workers write a token into the Chubby lockservice" which could help resolve conflict lock more efficiently.
-In themis, we can set themis.worker.register.class="org.apache.hadoop.hbase.themis.lockcleaner.ZookeeperWorkerRegister" to enable this function, then, each alive clients will create a emphemeral node in the zookeeper cluster depends by hbase.
+In themis, we can set themis.worker.register.class to "org.apache.hadoop.hbase.themis.lockcleaner.ZookeeperWorkerRegister" to enable this function, then, each alive clients will create a emphemeral node in the zookeeper cluster depends by hbase.

 2. Themis will retry conflict resolution where retry count could be specified by "themis.retry.count" and the pause between retries could be specified by "themis.pause".